hisurfadvisory/MACROSS/README.md

 Multi-API-Cross-Search Console (MACROSS --- yeah, I'm a hardcore Macross nerd) tool interface is a very simple powershell framework to connect multiple automation scripts together.
 I've included a few of my own scripts here, but the key to MACROSS is adding scripts specific to your environment, and letting the console seamlessly link them together.

 The purpose of this framework is to make automation tasks available to everyone on your blue team regardless of their skill with command-line.
-This can make things alot quicker if you're able to use APIs to query security tools instead of web-interfaces (See my CARBON8 tool which uses the Carbon Black API).
+This can make things alot quicker if you're able to use APIs to query security tools instead of web-interfaces (See my GERWALK tool which uses the Carbon Black API).

 DISCLAIMER: I'm a bash junkie, but Windows is what I work on in most corporate environments, and this project originally started as a way simplify my most common investigation queries.
 While I am experienced in a few scripting languages, I am NOT a powershell expert.
 I'm sure there's tons of optimizations that could be done to this framework.